MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### User-provided specializations of type traits

-In compliance with the *meta.rqmts* subclause of the Standard, the MSVC compiler now raises an error when it encounters a user-defined specialization of one of the specified `type_traits` templates in the `std` namespace.
+In compliance with the *meta.rqmts* subclause of the Standard, the MSVC compiler now raises an error when it finds a user-defined specialization of one of the specified `type_traits` templates in the `std` namespace.
 Unless otherwise specified, such specializations result in undefined behavior.
 The following example has undefined behavior because it violates the rule, and the **`static_assert`** fails with error C2338.

 ```cpp
 #include <type_traits>